Ohio Admin. Code 5123-9-30 - Home and community-based services waivers - homemaker/personal care under the individual options and level one waivers

 competency rate modification applied to each fifteen-minute billing unit of

-service is contained in appendix A to this rule.
+service is contained in as applicable, appendix A

 (a) An independent provider or a staff member